yasoob/personal_blog/content/posts/privacy-preserving-analytics-solutions.md

 draft: false
 categories: ['privacy', 'analytics']
 featured_image: '/images/privacy-analytics/hero.png'
+teaser: "Learn about the potential Google Analytics alternatives that you can use to track useful metric without invading your user's privacy"
 ---

 Hi everyone! :wave: Lately I have been restructuring my online presence and that included running this blog using a static site generator.
 During this process, I decided to also look for privacy-preserving Google Analytics alternatives.
 When concerned with website analytics, the default solution most people reach out to is Google Analytics but there are [good reasons](https://plausible.io/blog/remove-google-analytics) for not using GA.
 This post will give you a rundown of the different alternatives I came across during my research.
 At the end of the post, I also talk about **why** and **why not** to use these alternatives.